 The five providers below rank highly on the ethical stakes.

-In 2017, Ethical bank Triodos launched a current account in line with its values, which includes a biodegradable contactless card made of ‘natural plastic’.
+In 2017, ethical bank Triodos launched a current account in line with its values, which includes a biodegradable contactless card made from renewable resources like plant leaves and corn.
 Triodos believes that banks should be an active source for good and will lend your money to organisations committed to making a positive social, environmental or cultural impact.

-The bank is charging £3 a month for the account, but has lower overdraft charges than rivals (18 per cent) – in ‘normal’ times, as many banks have temporarily reduced overdraft charges during the coronavirus crisis, which Triodos hasn’t.
+The bank is charging £3 a month for the account, but has lower overdraft charges than rivals (a flat 18 per cent).
+This is notable at a time when many traditional banks are raising their overdraft fees once again after giving customers a temporary reprieve during the first wave of the coronavirus crisis.

 It’s mobile banking app also allows you to monitor your balance and spending, including alerting you when you’re down to your last £100; when you have insufficient funds to make a payment and can help keep track of your daily card use at home and abroad.